jd-campbell/jd-campbell/README.md

 - 👋 Hi, I’m Jacqueline (Jackie) Campbell.
-I am a Genet
+I am a Geneticist working for the USDA.
-- 👀 I’m interested in Data manangement, Soybeans,
+- 👀 I’m interested in data manangement and organization, soybeans, gene model predictation, gene expression and anything to do with bioinformatics.
 - 👯 I'm always happy to chat anything genomes, soybeans, data management, genomics/genetics.
 - 🌱 I’m currently learning using Jekyll to develop a modern SoyBase.org.
+I am always expanding my knowledge about the latest research.
 - 💞️ I’m looking to collaborate on soybean research involving genetics, genomics and breeding.
 And after the publication is released I can help get the reserach data on SoyBase.org.
 - 📫 How to reach me at work jacqueline.campbell@usda.gov